jfc4050/detect-to-track/README.md

 https://arxiv.org/abs/1710.03958

-PointwiseCorrelation and PSROIPool ops implemented in CUDA, so will require an (nvidia) GPU to run. maybe ill implement for CPU in the future (but probably not).
+ROIPool, PSROIPool, and PointwiseCorrelation ops implemented in CUDA, so will require an (nvidia) GPU to run. maybe ill implement for CPU in the future (but probably not).